EnzoDev10/Download-organizer/README.md

 1) Download the zip from the code button.

-2) Go inside the dist folder
+2) Go inside the dist folder.

-3) Go inside the sort_downloads folder
+3) Go inside the sort_downloads folder and copy the content.

-4) Copy the content and paste it in the startup folder of your system

-5) Click the internal folder and
+4) Press WINDOWS + R and type shell:startup to open the startup folder.

+5) Paste it inside said folder.

+6) Go inside the folder called internal and:
     + click properties
     + check hidden

 The last step exist so the internal folder doesn't open after the script ends his execution.

 and that's all!
-Hope the project is useful, maybe in the future i'll improve it or add some more functionalities like the option to select a path or something like that.
+Hope the project is useful, maybe in the future i'll improve it or add some more functionalities like the posiibility to select a path or something like that.